function-store/TD_ParHoverMIDI_VSN1/README.md

 - **VSN1 screen updates** to show the active slot parameter (for groups, displays first parameter's value)
 - **VSN1 LED feedback**: The active slot button lights up, previous slot LED turns off automatically

+**Jump to Operator**:
+- **Hold the knob push button and press any active slot button** to jump to the parameter's owner operator in the network
+- **Network navigation**: The network view centers on and selects the operator containing the slot's parameter
+- **Use Case**: Quickly locate and inspect operators without manually searching through your network

 **Return to Hover Mode**:
 - **Press an empty slot button** (one without an assigned parameter) to return to normal hover mode
 - **All VSN1 slot LEDs turn off** when returning to hover mode